 Here is the

-routed profile.
+routed profile, which has been tested on Ubuntu.
 Create a profile with this name.
 Then, for each container that uses the

 routed network, we will be creating a new individual profile based on this initial profile.
 The reason why we create such individual profiles, is that we need to hard-code the IP address in them.
 Below, in bold, you can see the values that can be changes, specifically, the IP address (in two locations, replace with your own public IP addresses), the parent interface (on the host), and the nameserver IP address (that one is a public DNS server from Google).
 You can create an empty profile, then edit it and replace the existing content with the following (